-In my view, the dietary industry has gone well beyond any reasonable definition of dietary practice in the promotion of products.
-I don't think many Americans have a diet that includes St. Johns wort, ginseng, guarana, saw palmetto, blue-green algae, bee pollen or horny goat weed.
+Has the dietary industry gone well beyond any reasonable definition of dietary practice in the promotion of products?
+Do Americans think that a diet includes St. John's wort, ginseng, guarana, saw palmetto, blue-green algae, bee pollen or horny goat weed?
 The reality is that dietary supplements have not lived up to the promise of the DSHEA.
-There is no evidence to support this well intended but, in my view, misguided legislation.
-Now may well be the time for the Act to be modified or rescinded.

-- Supplements such as ephedra, St. Johns wort, saw palmetto, ginseng, guarana extract and many of the products covered by the DSHEA are drugs, regardless of their regulatory status.
+- Supplements such as St. John's wort, saw palmetto, ginseng, guarana extract and many of the products covered by the DSHEA are drugs, regardless of their regulatory status.
 These products affect the way the body works in the same way that prescription drugs do.
 Doesn't it make sense to use the same set of rules and regulations governing prescription drugs to approve the marketing of dietary supplements?
-Ephedrine (the active ingredient in ephedra) is regulated as a drug.
-Why shouldn't ephedra have been as well?
-And if ephedra should have be regulated, why not all of these products?

 - Have you ever wondered about the wording used in the claims made for dietary supplements?
 Unlike all other drugs, the manufacturers of these products don't have to show that there is evidence that their products actually work.
 Manufacturers are required to put this warning on their labels: "These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease."
 If the product is not intended to treat, cure or prevent any disease, what is it to be used for?